OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.1 High Availability

 It is important to select a technology that is robust enough to reliably service traffic from:

-* Users (e.g. SSH keys, root account passwords).
+- Users (e.g. SSH keys, root account passwords).
 In an incident response scenario users expect to be provisioned with credentials rapidly so they can recover services that have gone offline.
 Having to wait for credentials could impact the responsiveness of the operations team.
-* Applications (e.g. database credentials and API keys).
+- Applications (e.g. database credentials and API keys).
 If the service is not preferment it could degrade the availability of dependent applications or increase application startup times.

 Within a large organisation such a service could receive a huge volume of requests.

 ### 2.2 Centralized Approach

-It makes sense to maintain a single system for the purpose of secrets management.
-Having too many systems could result in confusion over which one to use, and this could slow down a response to an incident.
+It makes sense to standardize and centrlaize your secrets management.
+Having too many systems could result in confusion over which one to use, and this could slow down a response to an incident. <TODO: ADD HERE THAT YOU NEED TO MAKE SURE THAT YOU ARE READY TO MOVE, AND THAT THE SYSTEMS NEED OT BE FIT FOR PURPOSE, YET WELL MAINTAINED (AND REFERENCE TO METADATA AND REPLACEMENT)>

 ### 2.3 Fine Grained Access-Control List (ACL)